17 Mar This is How Child Custody Works in Florida

-Establishing a consistent routine where the children feel safe, and stable is, ultimately, the purpose of a custody arrangement.
+Establishing a consistent routine where the children feel safe and stable is, ultimately, the purpose of a custody arrangement.
 The court will seek to determine the best situation for the children.

 Moral Fitness of the Parent

 The state of Florida also takes a parent’s moral fitness into account when determining custody recommendations.
 Moral fitness refers to a parent’s behaviors that may be impactful on the development of the child.
-Unfortunately, in some cased, this can include things like illegal activities, drug and alcohol abuse, and verbal abuse towards the child.
+Unfortunately, in some cases, this can include things like illegal activities, drug and alcohol abuse, and verbal abuse towards the child.
 A parent’s sexual activities may be taken into account if their children are subjected to viewing inappropriate contact between the adults.
-A family court’s evaluation of moral fitness is an effort to minimize the impact of negative behaviors on the minor children.
+A family court’s evaluation of moral fitness is an effort to minimize the impact of negative behaviors on minor children.

 In situations in which the health and well-being of the child may be compromised, the court has the responsibility to the child to deny, or strictly limit, parental custody.
 Situations in which this may occur include those that involve instances of domestic violence, drug abuse, sexual abuse or neglect.
 Depending on the nature of the situation, the judge can order supervised visitation to be had by a particular parent.
 If both parents suffer from drug and alcohol abuse issues or mental health concerns, the court will need to assess the child’s safety in these settings.
 If the court finds the child to be unsafe with both parents, he/she may be placed with a relative or in a foster home.